Small Plane Forced To Use Huntington Beach Street As Runway

-HUNTINGTON BEACH (CBSLA) — A small plane was forced to use a busy Huntington Beach street as a runway Friday afternoon after the vehicle developed engine trouble.
+HUNTINGTON BEACH (CBSLA) — A small plane was forced to use a busy Huntington Beach street as a runway Friday afternoon when the aircraft developed engine trouble.

-The plane was headed to John Wayne Airport in Santa Ana when it made the smooth and safe landing.
+The plane was headed to John Wayne Airport in Santa Ana when it made the smooth and safe landing on the roadway.

 Authorities were notified just before 5 p.m. that the plane was down in the area of Hamilton Avenue and Newland Street.

-The pilot managed to avoid hitting any cars despite the fact the street is busy and it was rush hour.
+The pilot avoided cars despite the fact the street was busy at rush hour.

 The plane was a Cessna 172.
 It landed about five miles southwest of the airport.
 As it came in for a landing, the pilot deftly kept the plane from hitting power lines.

-CBS2’s Stu Mundel who was first on the scene said the female pilot was the only one on board.
+CBS2’s Stu Mundel said the female pilot was the only one on board.

 KCAL9’s Laurie Perez spoke to witnesses who could not believe what they were seeing.